A is for Abundance

 After just a couple of years, you would have half a million followed by a number like 50,000,000 and on and on forever expanding.

 All of that abundance comes from one seed planted with love and cared for over a much shorter time frame than one might assume.
 This idea works in an endless possibility of ways and means.
-Some are noted in this article I wrote a little while back.
+Some are noted in this article.
 The brain is another great example.

 Just look at how many neurons are in the human brain.
 As of the last count, there were 86 billion neurons inside a human brain.
 Is that how many drops of water are in all the oceans?
 How about the number of grains of sand?
 Is it possible that there are 86 billion stars in the universe?